 We generate most of our revenue through various time-and-material and fixed-price contracts.
+For the year ended December 31, 2023, revenue from time-and-material and fixed-price contracts was 55% and 32% of revenue, respectively.
 Some of our arrangements with our customers are on fixed-price contracts, rather than contracts in which payment to us is determined on a time and materials or other basis.
 These fixed-price contracts allow us to benefit from cost savings, but subject us to the risk of potential cost overruns, particularly for firm fixed-price contracts because we assume all of the cost burden.
 If our initial estimates are incorrect, we can lose money on these contracts.
 U.S. government contracts can expose us to potentially large losses because the U.S. government can hold us responsible for completing a project or, in certain circumstances, require us to pay the entire cost of its replacement by another provider regardless of the size or foreseeability of any cost overruns that occur over the life of the contract.
 Because many of these contracts involve new technologies and applications and can last for years, unforeseen events, such as technological difficulties, fluctuations in the price of raw materials, a significant increase in inflation in the U.S. or other countries, problems with our suppliers and cost overruns, can result in the contractual price becoming less favorable or even unprofitable to us over time.
-Our failure to estimate accurately the resources and schedule required for a project, or our failure to complete our contractual obligations in a manner consistent with the project plan upon which our fixed-price contract was based, could adversely affect our overall profitability and could have a material adverse effect on our business, financial condition, and results of operations.
-We are consistently entering into contracts for large projects that magnify this risk.
-We have been required to commit unanticipated additional resources to complete projects in the past, which has occasionally resulted in losses on those contracts.
+Our failure to estimate accurately the resources and schedule required for a project, or our failure to complete our contractual obligations in a manner consistent with the project plan upon which our fixed-price contract was based, could adversely affect our overall profitability and could experience similar situations in the future.
+In addition, we may fix the price for some projects in the past, which has occasionally resulted in losses on those contracts.
 We could experience similar situations in the future.
-In addition, we may fix the price for some projects at an early stage of the project engagement, which could result in a fixed price that is too low.
-Therefore, any changes from our original estimates could adversely affect our business, financial condition, and results of operations.
+In addition, we may fix the price for some projects at an early stage of the